-Had the T2Bacteria® test been performed and result been reported immediately after collection, the patient could have potentially avoided premature discharge and readmission.
+Had the T2Bacteria® test been performed and the result been reported immediately after collection, the patient could have potentially avoided premature discharge and readmission.

 Upon presentation to the emergency department, the patient was initially given ceftriaxone for the treatment of suspected urinary tract infection.
 At the time of admission, she had blood and urine cultures obtained, and T2Bacteria ordered.
 Patient selection for T2Bacteria testing was based on procalcitonin at the time of presentation.

 The patient was discharged prior to blood culture resulting in positive for growth (T2Bacteria results were not reported as this case was part of an observational study).
-Had the T2Bacteria test been performed and result been reported immediately after collection, the patient could have potentially avoided premature discharge and readmission.
+Had the T2Bacteria test been performed and the result been reported immediately after collection, the patient could have potentially avoided premature discharge and readmission.

-A 91-year-old female presented to the emergency department with several day history of fever, chills, and nausea/vomiting.
+A 91-year-old female presented to the emergency department with several days of fever, chills, and nausea/vomiting.
 The patient was admitted with orders for blood cultures, T2Bacteria, urine cultures, and antibiotics.

 Patient Selection Criteria